cyclus/cyclus.github.com/source/kernel/build_with_conda.rst

 Once you have successfully built a conda recipe, it can be uploaded to binstar with the command ::

-   binstar upload -u cyclus anaconda/conda-bld/linux-64/cyclus.<VERSION>.tar.gz
+   binstar upload -u cyclus anaconda/conda-bld/linux-64/cyclus-1.0rc-0.tar.bz2

-can be used to upload a Linux version.
+can be used to upload a Linux version 1.0 of |Cyclus|.

 2) Change the repository  to build
 Say you want to test your fork of |Cyclus| before making a pull request.
 To